furrz/MP8RE/README.md

   - Other words containing characters unavailable in the English encoding have been excluded from this list.
 - `{RIGHT_ARROW}`: A right arrow.
 - `{ICON_}`: The icon prefix byte, used when the next byte is not recognized in this list yet as a real icon.
+- `{SFX_}`: The sfx prefix byte, used when the next byte is not recognized in this list yet as a real voice line.
 - `{BTN_START}`: Signifies the beginning of the text for an on-screen button.
 Often appears in pairs, e.g. Yes / No buttons.
 - `{BTN_START_ALT}`: An alternative to `{BTN_START}`, for unknown reasons.
 - `{BTN_END}`: Signifies the end of the text for an on-screen button.